 Second most popular was my post on why this has never been "an atheist blog" - it is a blog by a person who happens to be an atheist, and it is even a blog that defends and advocates atheism.
-However, there have always been other dimensions to Metamagician and the Hellfire Club (as it was; for simplicity, etc., it is now just The Hellfire Club).
+However, there have always been other dimensions to our discussions.
 I'm quite proud of this post, if only because it acts as something of a portal to other posts that I've written over the years that I'm quite proud of.

 Even though my next book (co-authored with Udo Schuklenk) is 50 GREAT MYTHS ABOUT ATHEISM, this blog will always have those other dimensions for as long as it survives.
 Furthermore, the following extract from the post remains true: